World Cup Favourites: Top Contenders & Dark Horses for 2026

 How often do the favourites actually win?

 Historically, one of the top 3-4 pre-tournament favourites usually wins.
-Since 1998, winners like France, Brazil, Spain and Germany were all highly touted before kickoff.
+Since 1998, winners like France, Brazil, Spain, and Germany have all been highly touted before kickoff.

 Where can I find the best odds for the World Cup?